Legendary Hawaii canoe embarks on global odyssey

 HONOLULU (AP) — To take the Hokulea for a spin off the coast of Oahu is to see the Hawaiian islands in perhaps the same way as their discoverers did hundreds of years ago.

-Those seafarers likely arrived on a boat resembling the double-hulled canoe, bridged by a modest deck, moved by three sails, steered by a rudder, its components held fast with ropes rather than screws or nails.
+Those seafarers likely arrived on a boat resembling the double-hulled canoe, bridged by a modest deck, compelled by three sails, steered by a rudder, its components held fast with ropes rather than screws or nails.

 “We could be sailing around the world on a high-end yacht, but we’re not,” said Chad Kalepa Baybayan, one of five master navigators who take shifts on the Hokulea.
 “We’re doing it on traditionally built voyaging canoes, reflective of the architecture of voyaging canoes across the Pacific.
 This is a cultural project for us.
 It has a lot of spiritual meaning.”